Shuijing725/CrowdNav_DSRNN/README.md

 # DSRNN_CrowdNav
 This repository contains the codes for our paper titled "Decentralized Structural-RNN for Robot Crowd Navigation with Deep Reinforcement Learning" in ICRA 2021.
-For more details, please refer to the
+For more details, please refer to the [project website](https://sites.google.com/illinois.edu/crowdnav-dsrnn/home) and [arXiv preprint](https://arxiv.org/abs/2011.04820).
-[arXiv preprint](https://arxiv.org/abs/2011.04820).
 For experiment demonstrations, please refer to the [youtube video](https://youtu.be/bYO-1IAjzgY).